bubetti/projectwork/docs/user_stories.md

 # User Stories
-_Budapest GO_
+_Budapest Go_

 1. **Feature**: Accept cookies on website

     Rule: Cookies can be accepted by clicking on a button

     Example: I accept cookies
-    Given I open BudapestGO
+    Given I open BudapestGo website
     When I accept cookies
-    Then the cookies are accepted and I can proceed to landing page
+    Then I can proceed to landing page

 2. **Feature**: Language Selection on website
     As a user